prggmr/zf2-docpx/zend/PubSubHubbub/Subscriber.rst

 _generateSubscriptionKey
 ------------------------

-.. function:: _generateSubscriptionKey($params, $hubUrl)
+.. function:: _generateSubscriptionKey()

     Simple helper to generate a verification token used in (un)subscribe requests to a Hub Server.

-    :param array $params:
+    :param array:
-    :param string $hubUrl: The Hub Server URL for which this token will apply
+    :param string: The Hub Server URL for which this token will apply

     :rtype: string